Cosmic shear with one component and its application to future radio surveys: Conclusion

 \section{Conclusion}

 This work explores the potential of applying KL to the next generation of radio surveys.
-Due to the relatively low spatial resolution of radio observations, the typical two-component KL method can not be implemented directly.
+Owing to the limited spatial resolution of radio observations, the standard two-component KL method can not be implemented directly.
 Instead, we infer the disk inclination from the difference between the observed line-of-sight velocity and the circular velocity predicted by the Tully-Fisher relation, thereby measuring the $\gamma_+$ in the galaxy frame.
 We refer to this approach as the one-component KL method.

-We develop a theoretical formalism for computing a correlation function/power spectrum where we only measure one shear component, and quantify the corresponding noise level.
+We develop a theoretical framework for computing a correlation function/power spectrum where only one shear component is available, and quantify the corresponding noise level.
 Our derivation shows that the shear angular power spectrum of one-component KL is reduced by a factor of four in amplitude compared to the two-component case, with a corresponding reduction in the Gaussian covariance matrix.
-This amplitude reduction can be partially recovered through optimized galaxy-pair weighting, as detailed in Appendix~\ref{app}.
+Part of this loss in signal can be recovered through optimizing galaxy-pair weighting, as described in Appendix~\ref{app}.

-We perform simulated likelihood analyses under a SKA2 configuration for WL and one-component KL, using the source galaxy distributions derived from the T-RECS catalog.
+Using simulated likelihood analyses under a SKA2-like configuration, we compare the cosmological constraining power of WL and one-component KL based on the source population drawn from the T-RECS catalog.
 Our analysis considers cosmological parameters only and excludes systematic, which naturally places WL at an advantage over KL.
 In this systemtic-free setup, WL outperforms one-component KL primary because the WL source galaxies extend to higher redshifts.
 However, the inclusion of realistic systematics may alter this conclusion.
 For instance, intrinsic alignments and photometric redshift uncertainties would affect WL but have minimal impact on KL, as KL is insensitive to these effects.